raymondtruong/ubook/deliverables/iteration-02.plan.md

  * Feel free (but not obligated) to specify some/all tasks as user stories.

- For this deliverable we are aiming to have a full implementation of authentication and user sign in, aswell as have the front end views completed with hard coded postings and no functionality.
+ For this deliverable we are aiming to have a full implementation of authentication and user sign in, aswell as have the front end views completed with hard coded listings and no functionality.

- We will give the users an option of signing in or signing up.
+ We will give the users an option of loging in or signing up.
 When loging in our full vertical user authentication will consist of a front end login form and backend implementation to ensure that the entered credentials of the user are correct and the user is existent.
 When signing up in our full vertical user authentication will consist of a sign up form and a backend implementation in order to create a new user account with the entered credentials.

+ The user story for our authentication implementation states : As Jean/Rachel I want to be able to create a account and log into my prexisting account so that I am able to sell and buy textbooks.

- For our completed front end views we will complete a posting search page, a login page, a sign up page, a postings page and a user info page.
+ For our completed front end views we will complete a listing search page, a login page, a sign up page, a listings page and a user info page.
 All besides our login and sign up pages will have no functionality.
 This is because we believe trying to implement functionality in all our views is too much to take on during this busy time in the semester.
 Instead our front end team will be working on creating the views without the need of worrying on allowing them to be compatible with the back end